sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### Can the default browser change depending on whether I'm at work or not?

 See the above answer.
 You just create a work focus mode.

+#### Can the default browser change depending on whether the computer is on battery?

+See the above answer.
+Use the “Power Status” trigger in Shortery.

 #### Can you support [Focus filters](https://support.apple.com/en-us/HT212608)? {#focus-filters}